 My name is Aaron H. Cooper, and I am a 24-year-old husband and father.
 I was raised in a middle class household in Virginia, attended public school, became “Pi King” in Middle School for memorizing 101 digits of pi, spent three years as a drummer in a professional Drum Corps which performed in competition down the East Coast while participating in school concert band, advanced band, and jazz band, composed many pieces of music and conducted the performance of one by the school’s advanced band, graduated high school with two scholarships in music for my classical compositions, attended community college for a couple years, spent two years as an HVAC helper and one in a Steamfitters apprenticeship where I learned steel and copper piping, soldering and brazing, rigging, and a little bit of welding, and worked for a year in a hybrid IT/data center infrastructure position.
-I am currently working as a Data Center Engineering Operations Technician with Amazon Web Services, a subsidiary of the Amazon company and currently the largest “cloud” service provider in the world by a large margin.
-AWS essentially hosts most of the global internet and much of the USA economy’s information infrastructure.
-My position is to basically maintain the electrical, mechanical, and life safety equipment which enable, preserve, and perpetuate humanity’s silicon nervous system; humanity’s common brain, an information medium in which ideas flow in and out and interact to produce new ideas which then condense into tangible realities.
+I am currently working as a Data Center Engineering Operations Technician with Amazon Web Services, a subsidiary of the Amazon company and currently the largest “cloud” service provider in the world.
+AWS hosts much of the global internet and the USA economy’s information infrastructure.
+My position is to maintain the electrical, mechanical, and life safety equipment which enable, preserve, and perpetuate humanity’s silicon nervous system; humanity’s common brain, an information medium in which ideas flow in and out and interact to produce new ideas which then condense into tangible realities.

 I am pursuing a degree in Mechanical Engineering.
 My wife, Heather, and I have been married since October 18, 2014 (wedding photo above, we got married at an overlook on Skyline Drive in Shenandoah National Park).
 We enjoy the company of two beautiful daughters.
 Our small family enjoys traveling, exploring old towns/small towns, and seeking adventure.

-Some of my interests include philosophy, hiking, mindfulness meditation, high intensity exercise and weightlifting, self-defense, skydiving, anthropology, evolutionary psychology, neuroscience and exploring the concept of consciousness, all fields of engineering, rocket science, Socratic dialogue and civil discourse, and taking the time to hear others’ stories and consider different points of view.
+Some of my interests include hiking, rock climbing, high intensity exercise, self-defense, skydiving, mindfulness meditation, evolutionary psychology, exploring the origins and nature of consciousness, all fields of engineering, rocket science, creepypastas, everything steampunk, civil discourse, having deep personal conversations, and considering all possible perspectives.
 I am a firm believer that each person I meet is incredibly more deep and interesting than I may initially perceive.

 This blog was created to share ideas on any given topic of interest.
-Any and all of the views shared are prone to revision given the presentation of sufficient reliable contrary evidence.
-My thoughts are just the consequence of a specific, natural human brain processing environmental stimuli, including certain bits of mankind’s collective idea bubble.
+Any and all perspectives offered are prone to revision given the presentation of sufficient reliable contrary evidence.
+My thoughts are simply the consequence of a specific natural human brain processing internally stored data and environmental stimuli, including certain bits of mankind’s collective idea bubble.
 This blog features my thoughts on certain personal, social, and scientific topics, an account of my brushes with death and notable injuries, interesting dreams I’ve had, audio of classical musical compositions and rap songs I have created, and even some poetry.
 I may post videos at some point.

 Q&A and Interesting Facts